albfor/CI/exercise-1/README.md

 ## Exercise

 Write a Makefile without using variables, functions and pattern rules to build and run the main and the test programs.

 1. There shall be a rule to clean the project.
 2. The generated files shall be stored in a directory named build.
 3. There shall be a target named run to build and run the main program
     * A integer number in the range of 1 and 255 shall be passed to the program as an argument.
         * E.g. `make run NUM=123`
 4. There shall be a target named **check** to build and run the test.

 ## To Run

+To compile and run fizzbuzz with 3 as the user entered number.

 ```shell
 make NUM=3
 ```

-Will compile and run fizzbuzz with 3 as the user entered number.
+To compile and run the tests.

 ```shell
 make check
 ```

-Will compile and run the tests.